 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Very high affinity and selective EZH2 inhibitor (Ki = 0.5 - 3 nM).
+GSK 126 is a very high affinity and selective EZH2 inhibitor (Ki = 0.5 - 3 nM).
 Exhibits >150-fold selectivity for EZH2 over EZH1 and >1000-fold selectivity over 20 other human methyltransferases.
 Inhibits proliferation of B-cell lymphoma cell lines in vitro.
 Also inhibits H3K27Me3 and tumor growth in mice bearing BCL xenografts.
 Targeting p53 and histone methyltransferases restores exhausted CD8+ T cells in HCV infection.
+Promotes the transition of ESCs to feeder-free extended pluripotent stem (EPS) cells in combination with LCDM cocktail.

 |Storage||Store at -20°C|